 b) We would foster listening skills in our classroom by allowing students to arrive at answers on their own.
 In doing this, students must have good listening skills.
 This would be fostered by slowing down learning and not giving students the answer right away; therefore, critical thinking and deeper connections are made (Nicholson, 2021).
 Another way to foster listening skills would be to work on a collaborative discussion.
 In doing this, students will learn how to listen, discuss, explore, and question their peers.
 Students would be scaffolded before doing discussions and would be given tools to help listen and learn.
 For example, students could use a talking object and until they have it, they would know it is their turn to listen and be patient.
 We would also foster listening skills by explaining genuine listening and listening to understand, not to reply.
 We can also encourage listening by doing activities that promote listening skills, such as the telephone game, oral story-telling, and memory games by recalling what each student has said prior (Nicholson, 2021).
 Therefore, students will learn how to listen through experiences of being heard in relation to these activities and modeling from their peers.
 (Nicholson, 2021).
 Activities like these will foster listening skills in a fun and engaging way.

+You have demonstrated some understanding of emotional and spiritual development and listening skills and how a teacher’s state can influence student learning.
+However, there were places where you didn’t clearly illustrate strong understanding (per my margin comments).

+In particular, you moved too quickly to talk about how to support students instead of staying with how teacher’s abilities influences student learning.
+I hope you continue to think about this more.
+20.5/25 A-